 The Jaguar Ring

 An initiative that was three years in the making, UHV unveiled its official class ring during its 2017 Homecoming.
 Led by SGA, the class ring was designed by students working in conjunction with staff and administrators.
 Rings may be purchased by UHV alumni or students who have completed at least 60 credit hours toward their degree by visiting Balfour.
 During the spring semester, a ceremony is held for students who have earned their class ring.
-For more information about ordering a class ring or the ring ceremony, please contact Kira Mudd, director of alumni relations and annual giving, at (361)570-4869.
+For more information about ordering a class ring or the ring ceremony, please contact Kelsey Norgard, director of alumni relations and annual giving, at (361)570-4869.
 The ring is a source of pride and accomplishment, and an identifier of UHV alumni.
 Below is what the different elements on the ring represent.

 River – The river with hidden kayaks represents the Guadalupe River in Riverside Park, one of Victoria’s landmarks and a place where many students go for outdoor activities as well as UHV baseball games in Riverside Stadium.